Bestoriop/Aux-addon-Epoch/README.md

 ## Changelog

+### 3 september 2025

+* Disenchant value and distribution is now working on any item

 ### 2 september 2025

 * Deposit is now 1s minimum for each stack and scales on the vendor value (a bug made it always 0c)